jackrlynn3/pandas-census-grp-5/README.md

 1. Fork this GitHub directory and save to harddrive.
 2. Run the `etl.ipynb` in your Jupyter notebook interpreter to form cleaned data files, saved in `data` as CSV files.
 This step may not be necessary because the data is already cleaned, saved, and pushed in the `data` directory with the GitHub repository.
 3. Run the `visualizations.ipynb` in your Jupyter notebook interpreter to get graphical visualizations and see how the data is analyzed.
 4. Read reports stored in `reports` document to get interpretation of data.
+The ETL document describing the importing and cleaning process is also stored here.